Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Experimental constraints on couplings

 where $\alpha_e\equiv e^2/4\pi$ is the fine-structure constant.
 The thermally averaged cross section for these two processes are given below:

 If $\phi$ enters equilibrium with electrons before $T \sim 1\text{ MeV}$, it can decrease the deuterium abundance which is in conflict with observations \cite{Knapen:2017xzo}.
-In our case, the mediator thermalizes if the thermally averaged cross section exceeds the Hubble expansion rate $H(T)\sim 1.66 \sqrt{g^*}T^2/M_{\text{Pl}}$ (where $g_*$ is the number of relativistic degrees of freedom and $M_{\rm Pl}$ is the Planck mass) at $T=1 \text{ MeV}$.
-This yields an upper bound of $y_e = 5 \times 10^{-10}$ for ultra-light scalar mediators, independent of $m_\phi$. \\ \\ \textbf{\underline{$\phi-N$ coupling} :} In this case, we require that the scalar $\phi$ thermalizes around QCD phase transition temperature.
+In our case, the mediator thermalizes if the thermally averaged cross section exceeds the Hubble expansion rate $H(T)\sim 1.66 \sqrt{g_*}T^2/M_{\text{Pl}}$ (where $g_*$ is the number of relativistic degrees of freedom and $M_{\rm Pl}$ is the Planck mass) at $T=1 \text{ MeV}$.
+This yields an upper bound of $y_e = 5 \times 10^{-10}$ for ultra-light scalar mediators, independent of $m_\phi$.

+Note that LEP measurements of the Bhabha scattering cross-section ($e^+e^-\rightarrow e^+e^-$) can also constrain the coupling $y_e$ through $s$ and $t$-channel $\phi$ exchange, but we estimate it to be only at $\mathcal{O}(0.1)$ level~\cite{ALEPH:2004aa, Babu:2019mfe}. \\ \\ \textbf{\underline{$\phi-N$ coupling} :} In this case, we require that the scalar $\phi$ thermalizes around the QCD phase transition temperature.
 This will help dilute the relativistic degrees of freedom ($N_{\rm eff}$) until the nucleosynthesis phase is reached.
 Otherwise, the scalar $\phi$ will be in equilibrium with SM and will have a significant contribution to relativistic degrees of freedom ($\Delta N_{\rm eff}=4/7$) at the time of BBN, in tension with the current measurements from Planck~\cite{Aghanim:2018eyx}.
 Thus, we require that the interaction rate should be lower than the Hubble rate at $T=200$ MeV.
 We can estimate the rate of $\phi$ production from the processes like $u\Bar{u}\rightarrow\phi$ (and $d\Bar{d}\rightarrow\phi$) as $\Gamma_\phi \sim y_u^2T$.
-This should be compared with Hubble rate $H(T)\sim 1.66 \sqrt{g^*}T^2/M_{\text{Pl}}$.
+This should be compared with Hubble rate $H(T)\sim 1.66 \sqrt{g_*}T^2/M_{\text{Pl}}$.
 This condition leads to a stringent constraint on $y_u< 2.63\times 10^{-10}$.
-Converting the quark-scalar coupling to nucleon level coupling using Eq. \eqref{eq:Q2N} , we get $y_N< 2.49 \times 10^{-9}$.
+Converting the quark-scalar coupling to nucleon level coupling using Eq.~\eqref{eq:Q2N} , we get $y_N< 2.49 \times 10^{-9}$.